Hacks, Myths & FAQs

 Keep your fingers out of the way:

-The safest and most effective hand position for chopping is called a “bear claw.”
-In this technique, one hand holds the food still while the helping hand is positioned with fingertips bent inwards (like a claw).
-You then use the knife to cut the food with your knuckles as the guide.
+The safest and most effective hand position for chopping is called a “bear claw.
+One hand holds the food still, while the helping hand is positioned with fingertips bent inwards (like a claw).
+You can then use the knife to cut the food.
+When you are confident you can even use your knuckles as the guide.

 Keep your board steady:

-When setting up a chopping board, place a damp cloth or paper towel underneath the chopping board to keep it from sliding around once you get started.
+When setting up a chopping board, place a damp cloth or paper towel underneath the chopping board to keep it from sliding around when you’re cutting.

 2. Grating

-Grating can be used when you don’t have ready access to a sharp knife, or when you need smaller pieces that would be challenging to do with just a knife.
-Foods that are crunchy, or firm, such as cabbage, carrot, zucchini and potato, as well as onions and cheese are suited to grating.
+Grating can be used when you don’t have ready access to a sharp knife, or when you need smaller pieces that would be challenging to do with a knife.
+Crunchy, firm foods, such as cabbage, carrot, zucchini and potato, as well as onions and cheese are all suitable for grating.

-• Prepare your vegetables by first washing them.
-You might want to cut larger items into smaller, more manageable pieces for grating.
+1. Prepare your vegetables by first washing them.
+Cut large items into smaller, more manageable pieces for grating.

-• Set up your grater over a large mixing bowl or chopping board
+2. Set up your grater over a large mixing bowl or chopping board.

-• Keep your fingers out of the way!
-Always be aware of how close you are getting to the grater to avoid injury
+4. Keep your fingers out of the way!
+Always be aware of how close your fingers are to the grater to avoid injury.

 3. Blanching

-Use blanching to create colourful, flavoursome vegetables that retain their crunchy texture.
-By very quickly heating and then cooling the vegetables, the enzymes inside them that would otherwise cause a loss in colour, flavour and texture are neutralised by the quick change in temperature.
+Blanch vegetables to bring out their vibrant colour and keep their crunchy texture.
+By very quickly heating and then cooling the vegetables, their enzymes are neutralised by the quick change in temperature.
 Blanching helps retain more of the vitamin content due to the shorter cooking time.
-Foods best suited to blanching are vegetables such as asparagus, broccoli, beans, and cauliflower.
+Vegetables best suited to blanching include asparagus, broccoli, beans, and cauliflower.

 How to blanch foods:

-• Bring a large pot of water to the boil and in a separate large bowl, prepare water with ice
+1. Bring a large pot of water to the boil and in a separate large bowl, prepare water with ice.

-• Prepare your vegetables by trimming the ends or dry stalks as needed
+2. Prepare your vegetables by washing and trimming the ends or dry stalks as needed.

-• Place the vegetables into the boiling water and cook for 2-3 minutes, until the colour of the vegetables brightens
+3. Place the vegetables into the boiling water and cook for 2-3 minutes, until the colour of the vegetables brightens.

-• Drain the boiling water from the food using a sieve or remove the vegetables from the water using tongs and quickly transfer them to the ice water to cool
+4. Drain the boiling water from the food using a sieve or remove the vegetables from the water using tongs and quickly transfer them to the ice water to cool.

-• Once cool, drain the water and allow to dry.
-(You can use paper towel or a clean tea towel)
+5. Once cool, drain the water and allow to dry (you can use paper towel or a clean tea towel).

 Try it out in this Healthy Asparagus and Potato Salad Recipe

-• Trim the visible fat from your cut of meat
+1. Trim the visible fat from the meat.

-• Heat a fry pan on high heat and add a small amount of olive oil
+2. Heat a fry pan on high heat and add a small amount of olive oil.

-• Add your meat and sear on each side for about 1 minute (or until browned)
+3. Add the meat and sear on each side for about 1 minute (or until browned).

 Try it in this NMNT slow cooked beef stroganoff

-The reason for the rich, mouth-watering smell that you get when you cook garlic and onions is the same reason that cheese tastes so good, and mushrooms develop a strong, rich flavour when cooked.
-These foods contain a compound called glutamate, which is responsible for that Umami flavour (or savoury taste).
+The reason for the rich, mouth-watering smell that you get when you cook garlic and onions, is the same reason that cheese tastes so good, and why mushrooms develop a strong, savoury flavour when cooked.
+These foods all contain a compound called glutamate, which is responsible for that Umami flavour (or savoury taste).
 By using foods that naturally contain glutamate in soups, stews and sauces you can add a rich flavour and moreish taste to meals, without the need for salt.

 Try it in this Healthy Red Lentil Minestrone Soup